ansolantz/xPosure/README.md

-# xPosure (working title)
+# xPosure

 ## Description
 xPosure is a social picture discovery and organisation application.
-It is built using express, Node.js, mongoose, and bootstrap.
+It is a fullstack application built using express, Node.js, mongoose, and bootstrap.
+It supports social login using Instagram as well as image uploads to an external server.

-## User Stories
+## Prepration work - User Stories

 **HOME**

 As a user, I want to see a nice landing page with info about the app and login , so that I can understand what it is about and how to join.

 **SIGNUP**

 As a user, I want to sign up easily, so that I can start managing and sharing my media.

 **MY MEDIA**